ZakyAly/face-recognition-brain/README.md

 # face-recognition-brain
-This Magic will detect faces in your pictures.
-Git it a try.
+This Magic will detect faces in your pictures, give it a try.